Is the Go San Antonio Card worth it? Go San Antonio Card review 2018

 Is the Go San Antonio Card a good deal?

 In order to answer this question, we'll need to take another quick look at what the Go San Antonio Card is and test out a sample itinerary.
-Firstly, this Go Card allows you two options, to either visit three attractions during a 30 day period or to visit five attractions during that same time period.
+Firstly, this Go Card allows you three options, to either visit three attractions during a 30 day period, to visit four attractions, or to visit five attractions during that same time period.
 This means that the 3 Choices pass allows you the chance to visit two regular attractions and one premium attraction.
 The 5 Choices pass is very similar in that you get to visit four regular attractions and one premium attraction.
-All in all, there are nine regular attractions to choose from and three premium attractions.
+All in all, there are seventeen regular attractions to choose from and three premium attractions.

 - Buckhorn Saloon and Museum and Texas Ranger Museum $21.64

-As you can see, once all of the gate prices are tallied up, to visit these attractions without the card, you'd be paying $133.82 per person.
-With the card you're only paying $115.00 which is a savings of $18.82.
-Even children will find a savings of $28.82 with the card.
+As you can see, once all of the gate prices are tallied up, to visit these attractions without the card, you'd be paying $145.71 per adult.
+With the card you're only paying $119.00 which is a savings of $26.71.
+Even children will find a savings of $36.71 with the card.
 These savings could be applied to a meal out or a hotel stay.

 In addition to savings, each card holder will also receive a guide detailing both hours of operation and directions to each attraction.
 There's also a map included, which should help you find your way to each activity.